What’s Going On?

 Cannabis farmers helping save salmon 𓆝 𓆟 𓆞

-By repairing failing roads, crossings, and slopes, we’re keeping sediment out of rivers, protecting salmon, frogs, and turtles, while safeguarding clean water for communities across Northern California.
+By upgrading roads and stream crossings, improving stormwater management and stabilizing slopes, we’re keeping sediment out of rivers, protecting habitats that support fish, amphibians, and invertebrates, while safeguarding clean water for communities across Northern California.

 Scope of Work